Platonic-Systems/generics-sop-examples/draft.md

 | That        | b     |       |
 | These       | a     | b     |

-As every Haskell datatype is a SOP, they can be reduced to a table like the above.
+As every Haskell datatype is a SOP, they can be (visually) reduced to a table like the above.
 Each row represents the sum constructor, and the individual cells to the right represent the arguments to the constructors (product type).
 We can drop the constructor *names* entirely and simplify the table as:

 |     |     |
 | --- | --- |